clykins90/glass_ops/TESTING.md

 # Testing Documentation

-This document provides detailed information about the testing setup and strategies used in the Auto Glass Service Management System.
+This document provides detailed information about the testing setup and strategies used in GlassOps.

 ## Frontend Testing